Showing posts with label Psychology. Show all posts

 Arun Kumar+ AI : Finding Restraint

 Summary: Have a glass of wine and not three.
 Have a piece of chocolate and not the entire box.
 To rein in unconstrained runaway desires, having a restraining force would help.
-That force could be the sense of sobriety the realization of mortality brings.
+That force could be the feeling of being grounded the realization of mortality can bring.

 What kind of balance, then, am I truly capable of achieving, and how?